emaan-qabid/music-backlog-tracker/README.md

 - File handling - the data saves to 'backlog.txt', meaning that data can be saved between uses!
 - Object-Oriented Programming features - Encapsulation, Accessors and Mutators
 - Console-based interactive menu
+- Spotify Integration - Live stream counts scraped and displayed with the backlog, **updated automatically**

 ## How to run
 1. Clone the repository